In our family we are all adopted

-When our family sat down together for Thanksgiving dinner we went around the table and each shared the many blessings we were thankful for.
+When our family sits down together for Thanksgiving dinner we will go around the table and each share the many blessings we are thankful for.

 This is not something we only do at Thanksgiving, it is our custom to share our blessings with one another every night when we sit down for our evening meal.